Setting up a British International School

-There are a lot of advisors, including many who work with the COBIS Consultancy Service, who exist to help schools or groups looking to establish a new international school.
+There are a lot of advisors who exist to help schools or groups looking to establish a new international school.
 For example, you may want to consider the competition in your chosen region.
 Market research will be key to the preparations for opening abroad and an in-depth, evidence-based look at your plans is vital.
 This should all take place prior to any project being given the green light.

 With any large-scale project, stakeholders must consider the balance between pitfalls, potential risks and significant positive opportunities.
 Prospective owners must ensure that they are completely confident in their knowledge of the legal structure of the country in which they are going to set up.
 At COBIS, many of our schools have come into conflict with governments regarding what curriculum can legally be taught in schools in certain countries.

 We advise schools not to export an exact replica of the curriculum taught in schools in the UK, but rather the DNA of the British curriculum that is so widely renowned, balanced with local requirements and characteristics.